Visit your local store to donate and support Fashion Makes Change, furthering the effort to heighten the voices of women globally.

-With her now established career as an actress (her most recent credit was a starring role alongside Rihanna in Luc Besson’s adventure fantasy Valerian), a newly published debut novel, Mirror, Mirror, which addresses issues around teenage mental health and the many causes she’s become involved in, her party-girl image has faded into the background.
+With her now established career as an actress (her most recent credit was a starring role alongside Rihanna in Luc Besson’s adventure fantasy Valerian), a newly published debut novel, Mirror, Mirror, which addresses issues around teenage mental health and the many causes she’s become involved inthe party-girl image has faded into the background.
 Though, as she’s keen to show us on set, Cara still knows how to light up a dancefloor in her new season crystal encrusted heels.
 “If you put on a classic tune, I’ll probably dance to it…Actually, even if there’s no music, I’ll probably dance anyway,” she laughs.
 As for the perfect party outfit, the 25-year old multi-tasker is unequivocal, “I really love to dress up – and I’m not just talking about looking nice.
 I do like to put on a crazy outfit and be an elf or a reindeer.
-Or even if I just wear a nice sparkly dress with a red nose, it’s something different and quirky—it’s never just a normal party outfit.”
+Or even if I just wear a nice sparkly dress with a red nose, it’s something different and quirky—it’s not just a normal party outfit.
+Party dressing is about glitter, sparkles and a feather boa if you’re interested.”

 A fierce proponent of a more gender-neutral approach to identity, Cara has also graduated from those sparkly mini dresses to pulling off androgynous tailoring with aplomb.
 “Being male or female is less ‘opposite’ now than it ever has been.
 I don’t think mastering androgyny is necessarily about picking something that a man would wear.
-I think it’s about feeling relaxed whether it’s masculine or feminine.”
+I think it’s about feeling comfortable whether it is masculine or feminine.
+If you decide to wear a suit, I don’t think that necessarily has to be a masculine thing to wear.
+It’s just about being comfortable with whatever you feel that day.”
 Photographed here in Jimmy Choo’s new dual gender, Borrowed From the Boys capsule (three styles, each available from December in both men’s and women’s sizes), you get the sense of a young women liberated from any constraints.

-As many of her peers are going through their ‘quarter-life crisis’, at 25, Cara appears conversely to be clear-headed about her priorities.
-Though her hands will be full with another film, London Fields in which she stars alongside Amber Heard, set for release later this year, and two more titles slated for cinemas in 2018, she also still has plenty of ambitions to fulfill.
-“I would love to continue writing whether it’s for a book or to make a film or a TV show and hopefully direct one day to give a voice to women’s stories—there are plenty of them.”
+As many of her peers are going through their ‘quarter-life crisis’, conversely Cara appears to be grounded and clear-headed about her priorities.
+That maturity also applies to her nuanced attitude to success.
+“I think success is more about happiness,” she says, “You know, I don’t think that it’s the best jobs, or the most money or the most friends which make people the most successful.
+I think success comes from a deep-down happiness about who you are and what you are doing.”
+Though her hands will be full with another film, London Fields in which she stars alongside Amber Heard, set for release later this year, and two more titles slated for cinemas in 2018, she still has plenty of ambitions to fulfill.
+“I would love to continue writing whether it’s for a book or to make a film or a TV show and I’d love to get more behind the camera and hopefully be a director one day to give a voice to women’s stories—there are a lot of them.

 For the end of the year it will be all about Christmas back in England.
-“Usually, because my family is so big we have a ‘fake’ Christmas where we go to a place in the countryside and have our own little celebration before the day itself all together.”
+Tradition is, as she describes, something which is important to her.
+“Usually, because my family is so big we have a ‘fake’ Christmas where we go to a place in the countryside and have our own little celebration before the day itself all together.
+We love a good Christmas cracker, putting the angel on top of the tree and opening the stockings on Christmas morning with all the kids.”
 The perfect Christmas, she says, is all about, “Friends, family, food, feast, fiesta and obviously lots of presents.
-Though my favourite thing about gifting,” she clarifies, “is that it doesn’t matter how much money you spend.
+Though my favourite thing about gifting,” she clarifies, “is that it actually doesn’t matter how much money you spend.
 I think sentimental presents are really special.
 I like to do a mixture of fun, crazy, whacky presents and then also give something that really means something to someone.”
 Full of meaning but also a touch madcap; quite the metaphor for the lady herself.